 Most of the time, car accident liability insurance claims are processed smoothly.

-The driver of the other car involved in the car accident is generally covered under liability insurance and you have your own coverage.
-There are, however, situations when the liability coverage is disputed due to the inclusion or exclusion of the driver or the vehicle (involved in the accident) in the liability policy.
+The other driver involved in the car accident is generally covered under liability insurance, and you have your own coverage.
+There are, however, situations when the liability coverage is disputed due to the inclusion or exclusion of the driver of the vehicle (involved in the accident) in the liability policy.
 Common inclusions and exclusions are given below.

 Drivers That Are Covered

-- Spouse: Even if the spouse was not named in the policy he or she will be covered for any car that he or she is driving.
-A spouse living separately will be covered only if the named in the policy is driving an insured car with a named spouse’s permission.
+• Spouse: Even if the spouse is not named in the policy, he or she would be covered for any car that he or she is driving.
+A spouse living separately will be covered only if the named in the policy drives an insured car with a named spouse’s permission.

-- Other relative: Members of the household, for example, legal wards and foster children, are covered for any car the person may be driving.
-Any other person driving the covered car with the permission of the named insured is also covered.
+• Other relatives: Members of the household, for example, legal wards and foster children, are covered for any car the person may be driving.
+In addition, any other person driving the covered car with the named insured’s permission is also covered.

 Vehicles That Are Covered

-- Named vehicles: All vehicles that are listed in the liability coverage declaration receive coverage.
-Any other vehicle which is not listed in the declaration is also covered only when it is being driven by the named insured.
+• Named vehicles: All vehicles that are listed in the liability coverage declaration receive coverage.
+Any other vehicle not listed in the declaration is also covered only when it is being driven by the named insured.

-- Utility vehicles: In the case of utility vehicles, the coverage is generally restricted to certain vehicles with a limit on the rated load.
-The vehicles include sports utility vehicles, pickups, flatbeds or delivery trucks.
+• Utility vehicles: In cases involving utility vehicles, the coverage is generally restricted to certain vehicles with a limit on the rated load.
+The vehicles include sports utility vehicles, pickups, flatbeds, or delivery trucks.
 The utility vehicle must, however, be listed in the liability coverage declaration.
 For a large vehicle to be insured, it must be named in the policy.
 The same holds correct for motorcycles.
 Vehicles being used for business are generally not covered in the liability policy.

-- Temporary vehicles: If the insured car is not operational due to ongoing repairs or servicing or it has been damaged for any reason, the coverage is extended to the temporary replacement car being used by the named insured or the members of the household.
+• Temporary vehicles: If the insured car is not operational due to ongoing repairs or servicing or has been damaged for any reason, the coverage is extended to the temporary replacement car being used by the named insured or the household members.

 If you are having trouble getting your car accident claim processed, call The Hoffmann Law Firm, L.L.C. at (314) 361-4242.